aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.settings/odsorecipientdata/active/_index.md

 ﻿---
+title: OdsoRecipientData.active property
+linktitle: active property
-title: active property
+articleTitle: active property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Specifies whether the record from the data source shall be imported into a document when the mail merge is performed"
+description: "OdsoRecipientData.active property.
+Specifies whether the record from the data source shall be imported into a document when the mail merge is performed"
 type: docs
 weight: 20
 url: /python-net/aspose.words.settings/odsorecipientdata/active/